The Invitation Nobody Wanted.

 And the second is like it: love your neighbor as yourself.

 Six hundred and thirteen commands.
 Centuries of debate.
 Jesus compressed it all into two sentences.
 And the second one, he said, is "like" the first — meaning they're inseparable.
-You can't love God and ignore the person next to you.
+You can't God and ignore the person next to you.
 You can't love people well without being anchored in your love for God.
 Every rule, every command, every "do this" and "don't do that" in the entire Old Testament is just a specific application of these two things.
 If you get these right, everything else falls into place.
 If you get everything else right but miss these, you've missed everything.

 All day, they'd been coming at him.
 Question after question, trap after trap.
 Now, with the still gathered, flipped the script.
 He had a question for them: